ramperaj/wellcoaches-feedback-assistant/personalized-plan-guide.md

 ---

 ## Plan Structure

+*The order your plan should follow so it reads like a mini-coaching plan, not fragments.*

 1. **Intro (4–6 sentences)** — name the theme, tie to 2–3 moments (timestamps + quotes), explain *why this matters for this client*.
 2. **Next Session Focus (table)** — exactly 3 rows.